A New Path: Scaling Vision-and-Language Navigation with Synthetic Instructions and Imitation Learning: Experiments

 \textbf{Finetuning}\quad In Tables \ref{tab:RxR} and \ref{tab:R2R} we compare results for our \ModelName{} agent after finetuning to previous work on the RxR and R2R datasets.
 On both datasets, finetuning with behavioral cloning on just human-annotated data (Finetuned-BC) substantially improves the pretrained model.
 The improvement from using \Dagger{} over behavioral cloning is small but consistent.
 On the RxR dataset, \ModelName{} outperforms all prior work.
 Evaluating on novel instruction-trajectories in seen environments (Val-Seen), we improve over the state-of-the-art by 8\%, reaching 79.1 NDTW.
 In new, unseen environments (Test), we improve by 2\%, achieving 66.8 NDTW.
 Self-training with \Marky{} synthetic instructions in the Test environments (a form of privileged access, but still without human annotations) improves performance by an additional 2\% to 68.6 NDTW.

 \textbf{RxR vs. R2R}\quad On the English-only R2R dataset (\tabref{tab:R2R}), \ModelName{} achieves strong performance but not state-of-the-art.
 Surprisingly, the Val-Unseen success rate (SR) of 64.8\% is the same for both RxR and R2R, whereas typically RxR performance is lower since the trajectories are longer and more varied.
 Noting that \Marky{} was trained on RxR, we attribute lower relative performance on R2R to domain differences between R2R and RxR.
 While the average length of instructions in R2R is 26 words, RxR has an average of 87 words --- 3 times more.
 This is partly because RxR instructions are more verbose, often describing objects in more detail and including state verification.
 Further, cultural differences arising from the data collection process (annotators from USA or from India) may also contribute to the distribution shift due to subtle differences in the vocabulary and structure of language used to form the instructions.
-We note however, that while our augmentation approach focuses on scaling up in terms of high quality instructions, EnvEdit \citep{Li2022EnvEditEE} focuses on generalization through augmentation of visual features.
-These two approaches are likely to be complementary and can provide further improvements on both R2R and RxR.
+We note however, that while our augmentation approach focuses on scaling up in terms of high quality instructions, EnvEdit \cite{Li2022EnvEditEE} focuses on generalization through augmentation of visual features.
+These two approaches may ultimately prove to be complementary.